 Fake cocaine is one of the recent substances to emerge from the synthetic drug scene.
 As the name implies, it is not real cocaine.
 Its contents are made up of synthetic cathinones, which are chemicals that are more widely known as bath salts.
 These are not the bath salts found on the shelves at discount retailers.

 Access to designer drugs is easy for just about anyone to obtain.
 They can often be purchased online from various sources or in stores that sell drug paraphernalia under misleading or unclear labels.
-VeryWellMind writes that the drugs are sold in 500-milligram bottles or plastic bags.

 “Synthetic cathinones usually take the form of a white or brown crystal-like powder and are sold in small plastic or foil packages labeled ‘not for human consumption.’
 They can be labeled as ‘bath salts,’ ‘plant food,’ ‘jewelry cleaner,’ or ‘phone screen cleaner,’” NIDA writes.
 They also may be labeled “for novelty use only.”

 Users may recognize them by names such as Bliss, Blue Silk, Ivory Wave, or White Lightning, among countless others.

 Synthetic drug users typically will either snort, swallow, or smoke synthetic cathinones to get high.
 Because it is a stimulant, users experience the usual effects of a rapid heartbeat, racing pulse, and increased alertness and energy.
 Using these drugs increases their chances of experiencing the following:

 We’re here 24/7.
 Pick up the phone.